jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) without reasonable excuse, fails to comply with any requirement of the Tribunal or any authorised person made under paragraph (b) or paragraph (c) of clause 7(1); or
   (c) without reasonable excuse, acts in contravention of, or fails to comply with, any order made by the Tribunal under clause 7(3) or any term or condition of such an order.
 (4) Every person who commits an offence against this clause is liable on conviction to a fine not exceeding $1,500.
-(5) No person summoned to attend before the Tribunal may be convicted of an offence against subclause (1) unless travelling expenses were tendered or paid to him or her in accordance with clause 10.
+(5) No person summoned to attend before the Tribunal may be convicted of an offence against subclause (1) unless travelling expenses were tendered or paid to the person in accordance with clause 10.

 ### 13 Contempt of Tribunal
 (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who assaults, threatens, or intimidates, or intentionally insults, the Tribunal or any member of it or any special adviser to or officer of the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting.